seantehds/tp/docs/DeveloperGuide.md

 Possible enhancement for Note is to allow users to add a task to the list with the Note specified at the AddCommand level if users already have something in mind to note.
 This way, users do not have to do it in separate steps.

-## [Proposed] Assign Feature
+## Assign Feature
 Each instance of task will contain a set of members instances whereby the Member class will be an immutable class encapsulating the name of a group member.

 To assign group members to a task, the project manager can do so using the following assign command as such `assign 1 a/John` which will assign John to the task at index 1.